-Instructors whose definition of cheating differs from that stated above have the responsibility and obligation to so inform students, in writing, at the beginning of the course.
+Instructors whose definition of academic dishonesty differs from that stated above have the obligation and responsibility to so inform students, in writing, at the beginning of the course.
 Instructors who fail to do so have no basis for disciplinary action in instances of purported student dishonesty outside the above provisions.